Shraddha512/AdvancedDocker/README.md

 sudo docker run -d --name container1 file1

 ```
-Container2 is a linked container which accesses the data from the other container using curl.
+Container2 folder has a [Dockerfile](https://github.com/Shraddha512/AdvancedDocker/blob/master/FileIO/container1/container2/Dockerfile) which creates a linked container which accesses the data from the other container using curl.
 Its dockerfile contains the following:
 ```
 FROM ubuntu:14.04
 MAINTAINER Shraddha Naik